adrianandrei-ca/staruml-postgresql/README.md

 ## Contributions

 Any contributions are welcome.
 If you find a bug or have a suggestion, please post as an issue.

+## Notes.

+By default the entities when dropped into the diagram view are added in the model as diagram siblings.
+They can be manually moved into the diagram manually to achieve a similar structure with the sample included.
+However the generator accommodates for both cases.